 Participants in the 4-H Shotgun Shoot Out test their shooting skills in the disciplines of trap, skeet, and sporting clay.

 Participants in the 4-H BB Gun Match test their shooting skills from four different positions: prone, sitting, kneeling, and standing.
 In addition, youth take a written safety test.
-Teams from across the nation and Canada compete from various shooting organizations such as 4-H, Jaycees, Boy Scouts, American Legion, etc. Find more information on their website!
+Teams from across the nation and Canada compete from various shooting organizations such as 4-H, Jaycees, Boy Scouts, American Legion, etc.

 4-H'ers from across the nation compete for individual and/or team awards in one of the following disciplines: shotgun, air rifle, pistol, hunting, muzzle loading, or archery.
 4-H'ers can only compete in one discipline per year and can only compete in that discipline one time.
 They can come back in subsequent years but only in a different discipline.
 4-H'ers can also apply to become a 4-H Shooting Sports Ambassador as part of the Invitational.
 Ambassador applicants also attend the Invitational and go through interviews, a selection process, and training while attending.
 For further detail, please check out their web page!
+Once a youth has graduated from high school they are no longer eligible to compete in 4-H shotgun events, regardless of their age.